Why going to school is important

 If your child has frequent unexplained absences then their school will work with you to implement appropriate supports to assist your child and ensure they attend school every day and remain at school during school hours.

-If the supports do not improve your child’s attendance, your school might make a referral to a school attendance officer in the Department of Education.
-The school attendance officer will monitor and investigate your child’s attendance, and may issue a warning, an attendance notice or a fine.
+If the supports do not improve your child’s attendance, your school might make a referral to a school attendance officer at the Department of Education.
+The school attendance officer will monitor and investigate your child’s attendance, and may issue an attendance notice, an official warning or a fine.

 Example situations